-\AJ{Since we consider heterogeneity in a thin plate geometry, the material properties vary along the \textit{x} and \textit{y} directions (2D).
+Since, we consider heterogeneity in a thin plate geometry, the material properties vary along the \textit{x} and \textit{y} directions (2D).
 The mismatch in material properties across inter-segment boundaries induces higher \textit{x} and \textit{y} components of residual forces on the inter-segment boundary nodes compared to nodes elsewhere in the domain.
 In contrast, the \textit{z} components of the residual force result from material misidentification and are high throughout each segment.
-Therefore, it was observed that the use of 2D magnitude of the nodal forces provides a clearer inter-segment boundary as opposed to the 3D magnitude for the thin plate geometry considered in this study $\left(\text{See \autoref{fig:ResForce_xyz}b-d}\right)$.}
+Therefore, it was observed that the use of 2D magnitude of the nodal forces provides a more precise inter-segment boundary as opposed to the 3D magnitude for the thin plate geometry considered in this study $\left(\text{See \autoref{fig:ResForce_xyz}b-d}\right)$.

-\AJ{Nodes with the 2D force magnitude $f^a_{\text{res}}$, higher than a certain threshold are ``flagged" as inter-segment boundary nodes.
-Generally, the magnitude of residual force is commensurate with the extent of mismatch between the ``guessed" material property (homogeneous assumption) and the true underlying material property.
-At the nodes that lie on the interface of two (or more) material segments, a homogeneous material assumption would induce significantly more residual force due to the imbalance between elements with different material properties.
-Thus, these interface nodes would be characterized by a significantly higher than average (across all nodes) residual force.
-Therefore, we employ the following scheme to ``flag" inter-segment nodes. }
+The nodes with the 2D force magnitude $f^a_{\text{res}}$, higher than a certain threshold, are ``flagged'' as inter-segment boundary nodes.
+Generally, the magnitude of residual force is commensurate with the extent of mismatch between the ``guessed'' material property (homogeneous assumption) and the underlying true material property.
+At the nodes that lie on the interface of two (or more) material segments, a homogeneous material assumption would induce significantly larger residual force due to the imbalance between elements with different material properties.
+Thus, these interface nodes would be characterized by a considerably higher than average (across all nodes) residual force.
+Therefore, we employ the following scheme to ``flag'' inter-segment nodes.

-\AJ{ } \AJ{where $a$ is an integer, $\boldsymbol{{N}_{\text{flag}}}$ denotes the set of all flagged nodes, $\lambda$ is a tunable scalar (usually ranging between 1.5 and 2.5) and the standard deviation $\sigma_{f_{\text{res}}}$ is given by}
+where $a$ is an integer, $\boldsymbol{{N}_{\text{flag}}}$ denotes the set of all flagged nodes, $\lambda$ is a tunable scalar (usually ranging between 1.5 and 2.5) and the standard deviation $\mathit{\sigma_{f_{\text{res}}}}$ is given by